prefrontalcortex/DomeTools/README.md

 ### Camera Rig Usage

-The **Dome Tools** prefab contains several components that together form your camera and streaming setup.
+The **Dome Creator** prefab contains several components that together form your camera and streaming setup.

 Use **Dome (camera rig)** prefab as camera to position in your scene.
 The camera is your viewer's position.
 It can of course be animated, for example via Timeline / Playable Director.